Even for the most seasoned marketing professionals, PPC can feel like a whole new, confusing world to get your head around.

 However, as I’m sure you know if you’re here, PPC is an essential part of any successful marketing strategy.
 It’s a great way of getting conversions; whether you’re just starting out and getting your first clients or have an established business and are looking to seriously scale.

-This guide will take you through getting started with your PPC strategy, some of the common concerns when starting out and best practices for your campaigns.
+This guide to PPC marketing will take you through getting started with your strategy, some of the common concerns when starting out and best practices for your campaigns.
 It’ll be your ultimate guide to everything you need to know about PPC.

 Before we get into the nitty gritty of how you can use PPC to grow your business, let’s talk a bit about what it encompasses.

 PPC, or Pay Per Click marketing, is a form of digital marketing in which the advertiser (that’s you), pays depending on how many times an ad is clicked, hence the aptly named, Pay Per Click.
 How much you pay depends on the level of competition and how popular the keywords you’re bidding for are.
 We’ll get into keywords more later on, but they’re essentially the words or phrases you choose that you want your ads to be shown for.